 Again, it is very much dependent on what you’re doing on your system.
 Gamers will notice sharper visuals during fast action, and moving a mouse can feel smoother compared to a more typical 60Hz display.
-Web browsing when fast scrolling down a page can look a little smoother too, but watching online videos and answering emails won’t see provide any real.
+Web browsing when fast scrolling down a page can look a little smoother, too, but in watching online videos and answering emails, you won’t see any advantage.

 Because refresh rates and frame rates are very different things, they can often mismatch.
 That’s when something called screen tearing can occur.
 It tends to happen when a computer’s video card is spitting out frames at a rate well beyond the refresh rate of the monitor connected to it.
 Because more frames are being rendered than the monitor can handle, half-frames are sometimes shown together on the screen, manifesting as an obvious split between two portions of it, neither of which appears to line up correctly with the other.
 It’s a distracting problem that even the least sensitive viewer will usually notice.